 - Changed the PEEK4() into the recently-added PEEK2().
 Notes are 16 bits long, so NOTEDAT doesn't need to be 32-bit.

 - When a track stops, it now automatically goes back to the main menu.

 - Removed one more unnecessary code line that I forgot to remove.

 - Text labels and code editor comments now feature lowercase letters.
 Since PICO-8 0.1.12 doesn't convert to lowercase letters when 0.1.11g did, this change was made.

 - Fix to prevent the first frame of track playback from being drawn.
 This first frame had info from the previously-played track that shouldn't be drawn.

 - Minor change to the code that gets rid of one FOR loop.

-To test my new changes to his visualizer, I thought I'd use something new that really got my attention the other day.
-That is "PICO-8 Tunes Vol. 2", released by Gruber, which is a cartridge featuring 10 amazing tunes!
+To test all of my new changes to iaoth's visualizer, I thought I'd use something that really got my attention a couple of months back.
+That is "PICO-8 Tunes Vol. 2", released by @Gruber, which is a cartridge featuring 10 amazing tunes!
 You can find it here: